top of page

 6. Other Passages Used to "Prove" Tithing.

 1 Tim 5:18.
 The say that tithing is required because Paul quotes Jesus in that the labourer is worthy of his hire – in the context of providing for a faithful pastor’s financial needs.
 What does that have to do with tithing?
 Indeed a labour is worthy of his hire and a faithful pastor should be financially provided for, but that has nothing to do with tithing.
-This is a straw man.
+This is a straw man and stretch, because tithing has zero support in the NT, and most of the people who push this nullified law are doing so against their conscience.

 7. Conclusion.